dicotha/dicotha.github.io/about.md

 permalink: /about/
 ---

-Hey, my name is Waldir Bertuqui, im form Brazil and i know, why my blog is all whrite in english?
+Hey, my name is Waldir Bertuqui, im form Brazil and i know, why my blog is all write in english?
-This is simple, because i need put my knowlegd in pratice.
+This is simple, because i need put my knowledge in pratice.
 Simple no?
 The same way I did this blog
 The only way of you really know about something is put this in pratice.
 So lets do this.